-- Driving operational efficiency and cost reduction by focusing on ongoing process improvements, and plant and logistics optimization; - Investing in energy efficiency and new technology deployments across our facilities, including [exploring] the ability to capture and re-use energy from our processes, and taking advantage of incentives and funding driven by the energy transition; - Reducing waste and maximizing the use of recycled scrap material in our manufacturing process, contributing to the circular economy through a cradle-to-cradle approach; and - Making improvements in water efficiency and expanding our existing water recycling efforts.
+- Driving operational efficiency and cost reduction by focusing on ongoing process improvements, and plant and logistics optimization; - Investing in energy efficiency and new technology deployments across our facilities, including exploring the ability to capture and re-use energy from our processes, and taking advantage of incentives and funding driven by the energy transition, such as those that may be available under the Inflation Reduction Act; - Reducing waste and maximizing the use of recycled scrap material in our manufacturing process, contributing to the circular economy through a cradle-to-cradle approach; and - Making improvements in water efficiency and expanding our existing water recycling efforts.

 We believe that focusing on how we use resources at our facilities and the technology that we use in our processes can build operational resiliency, help to optimize material use and recycling, and accelerate the transition to lasting carbon reduction.
+We are examining opportunities under the Inflation Reduction Act that could provide significant clean energy credits and incentives, including, but not limited to, credits for the production of critical minerals, hydrogen and carbon sequestration technologies, and other advanced energy projects.